rajshukla-github/Shoppy/README.md

 # Shoppy
-This is a simple and static "Myntra shopping WebApp clone" built using HTML, CSS, and JavaScript.
+This is a simple and static "Myntra shopping WebApp clone" built using basic HTML, CSS, and JavaScript.

 Note :- The inspiration has been taken from the YouTube Tutorials.